Aliases for E2F7 Gene

 GeneCards Summary for E2F7 Gene

 E2F7 (E2F Transcription Factor 7) is a Protein Coding gene.
-Among its related pathways are E2F transcription factor network and Gastric cancer network 1.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.
+Diseases associated with E2F7 include Soft Palate Cancer and Retinal Cancer.
+Among its related pathways are TP53 Regulates Transcription of Cell Cycle Genes and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription corepressor activity.
 An important paralog of this gene is E2F8.